 The core of evidence synthesis is the systematic review of literature of a particular intervention, condition or issue.
 The systematic review is essentially an analysis of the available literature (that is, evidence) and a judgment of the effectiveness or otherwise of a practice, involving a series of complex steps.
-The JBI takes a particular view on what counts as evidence and the methods utilized to synthesize those different types of evidence.
-In line with this broader view of evidence, the Institute has developed theories, methodologies and rigorous processes for the critical appraisal and synthesis of these diverse forms of evidence in order to aid in clinical decision-making in health care.
-There now exists guidance for conducting reviews of effectiveness research, qualitative research, prevalence/incidence, etiology/risk, economic evaluations, text/opinion, diagnostic test accuracy, mixed-methods, umbrella reviews and scoping reviews.
-Further information regarding JBI systematic reviews can be found in the JBI Reviewer's Manual on our website.
+JBI takes a particular view on what counts as evidence and the methods utilised to synthesise those different types of evidence.
+In line with this broader view of evidence, JBI has developed theories, methodologies and rigorous processes for the critical appraisal and synthesis of these diverse forms of evidence in order to aid in clinical decision-making in healthcare.
+There now exists JBI guidance for conducting reviews of effectiveness research, qualitative research, prevalence/incidence, etiology/risk, economic evaluations, text/opinion, diagnostic test accuracy, mixed-methods, umbrella reviews and scoping reviews.
+Further information regarding JBI systematic reviews can be found in the JBI Evidence Synthesis Manual.